code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/linux-file-system-tree.md

-# The Linux Filesystem Tree
+# The Linux Filesystem Tree via the Filesystem Hierarchy Standard, or FHS

 ## The Root (`/`) Directory